Let us know about your experience on our site. Use the link below to submit your thoughts.

 If the parent(s) fails to respond to a request for or refuses to consent to the initial provision of special education and related services, the AEA or LEA:

-- May not use procedural safeguards in order to obtain consent or use a ruling from a hearing, mediation, or state complaint to provide services to the child
+- May not use procedural safeguards in order to obtain consent or use a ruling from a hearing, mediation, or state complaint to provide services to the child.

-Consent for Reevaluation
+Consent for/Notice of Reevaluation

 Prior to completing a reevaluation, an IEP team reviews the existing information and identifies what additional data, if any, are needed to determine: